 The Band’s accomplishments:

-* Developing a bagpipe and Scottish drumming program at the Oldham County Schools Arts Center in Crestwood, KY.
+* Developing an on-going bagpipe and Scottish drumming program at the Oldham County Schools Arts Center in Crestwood, KY.

 * Ongoing advising and teaching of more than 40 members of the Louisville Police Pipes and Drums.